 So, our trip to Portugal’s wine country did not quite go as planned.
 But, it didn’t stop us from sampling some regional wines.
 Where there’s a will, there’s a way!

 This isn’t the first time that we’ve had to abort or modify our wine tasting plans because we had the kids in tow.
 Luckily, when you’re in a wine producing region, you can always find a way to satisfy your thirst.
+Find out more about the practicalities of traveling wine country with kids, especially in terms of travel insurance.

 As with most hotels, Aquapura had on offer, by the glass and bottle, several regional wines.
 For lunch on the terazza we decided to try a local white.
 It paired perfectly with our meal, the weather and the chaotic ambiance of eating with kids.